phanthehoang2503/small-project-service/README.md

 # Reset stock for all products to 10,000 (always run this first when try this)
 go run load-test/main.go -replenish

-# Run with default settings
+# Run with default settings (5 users and 30 seconds of doing thing)
 go run load-test/main.go
 ```